 Because the lathe bed ways ran a little past the front and back faces of the headstock, the plain-top saddle was able to straddle it and so allow the cross slide to be centrally positioned (and perfectly supported by the long and symmetrical wings) - yet able to run right up to the spindle end.
 The compound slide rest (unfortunately with a short cross-slide) was fitted with balanced handwheels, each with a rotating plastic sleeve on the finger grip and with the micrometer dials available with metric or inch graduations.

 A proper screwcutting and feeds gearbox was fitted as standard (at least on export models) that was able to generate 33 inch pitches (from 3 to 44 t.p.i.) and 44 metric (from 0.25 to 10.5 mm pitch).
 The 32 rates of sliding feed along the bed varied from 0.008 to 0.13 inches per revolution of the spindle (0.25 to 10.5 mm).
 With a separate powershaft for the feeds the 4 t.p.i. and 1.125-inch diameter leadscrew was used only for screwcutting and could be disengaged when not in use.

-There had been some effort on the part of the designer to create a sweep-back beneath the front of the 1..75-inch diameter tailstock barrel to allow the top slide working room when in close proximity to it; however, the barrel travel of 6 inches was rather short for the size and work capacity of the lathe.
+There had been some effort on the part of the designer to create a sweep-back beneath the front of the 1.75-inch diameter tailstock barrel to allow the top slide working room when close to it; however, the barrel travel of six inches was rather short for the size and work capacity of the lathe.

 The 190HP weighed 1940 lbs and 2030 lbs (880 kg and 920 kg) in short and long-bed forms respectively and was 33.5-inches (860 mm) wide and 73 or 83-inches (1850 mm and 2100 mm) long..